-Geo-information Science and Earth Observation for Environmental Modelling and Management, restarting in autumn 2022 - see the GEM website for more information
+Geo-information Science and Earth Observation for Environmental Modelling and Management – see the GEM website for more information

-Geo-information Science and Earth Observation for Environmental Modelling and Management, fact sheet (PDF, new window)
+Geo-information Science and Earth Observation for Environmental Modelling and Management, fact sheet (PDF 238 kB, new tab)

 - Geology, with the following specialisation options:

 - Molecular Biology, with the following specialisation options: